HotDB-Community/hotdb-documents/docs/en/v2.5.6/visual-idc.md

 ![](assets/visual-idc/image52.png)

--   If the removal is successful, a 3-second prompt \"removed successfully\" will be shown and the cluster info will be updated to single-node mode.
+-   If the removal is successful, a 3-second prompt "removed successfully" will be shown and the cluster info will be updated to single-node mode.

 ![](assets/visual-idc/image53.png)